Alison Strutt

 Getting started:

-I welcome you to e-mail or call me to discuss your requirements or ask any questions about how I work, etc.
+Please e-mail or call me to discuss your requirements or ask any questions about how I work, etc.

-I offer a slightly longer first counselling session (1 hour), which will enable us to discuss how I work and for me to find out a little bit more about you and what brings you to counselling.
+I offer a free 15-minute online session, which will enable us to discuss how I work and for me to find out a little bit more about you and what you might want or need from counselling.

-I offer 50 minute counselling sessions; usually held on a weekly basis, but I can work to other schedules if preferred.
-Our work can be open-ended, short-term or long-term work and we can discuss your requirements and expectations at our initial meeting in order for you to decide what you may want or need from counselling.
+I offer 50-minute counselling sessions; usually held on a weekly basis, but I can work to other schedules if preferred.
+Our work can be open-ended, short-term or long-term work.

-I can offer sessions online via Doxy, Zoom or in person, or we can discuss a blended approach.
+I can offer sessions online via Doxy or Zoom, in person, or we can discuss a blended approach.
 For face-to-face sessions, my counselling room is situated within a centre in Stevenage.
 The centre and room are wheelchair accessible.
 There is a free car park and bus stops close by.

 Training, qualifications & experience